microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/partner-security-partnersecurityscore-list-customerinsights.md

 ---
 title: "List customerInsights for Partner"
-description: "Get a list of the microsoft.graph.partner.security.customerInsight data and their properties."
+description: "Get a list of the customerInsight data and their properties."
 author: "evandontje-ms"
 ms.localizationpriority: medium
 ms.subservice: "partner-customer-administration"